 Gehlot to launch 'Nirogi Rajasthan' to mark 1 yr of Cong govt

-Chief Minister Ashok Gehlot on Monday said a comprehensive health campaign “Nirogi Rajasthan” will be launched to mark the completion of one year of his government.
-The campaign, to be launched on Wednesday, "will be the top priority of the state government," Gehlot said at a conference here.
-The Congress government in Rajasthan completes one year on Tuesday.
+Chief Minister Ashok Gehlot has said a comprehensive health campaign “Nirogi Rajasthan” will be launched on Tuesday to mark the completion of one year of his government.
+The campaign "will be the top priority of the state government," Gehlot said at a conference here on Monday.

 Nirogi Rajasthan is aimed at making people aware of various health problems and diseases so that they can take preventive steps.
 Expert advice will also be made available and the campaign will be executed with public participation on large scale, an official had said on December 3.
 The campaign will also focus on proper care facilities for the elderly, women and children and spreading awareness about communicable and non-communicable diseases, vaccination and drug addiction, the official said.